bcgov/platform-developer-docs/src/docs/use-github-in-bcgov/required-pages-for-github-repository.md

 For more information, see [About READMEs](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes).

 Make sure to include the following:
-- A brief description of your project.
+- A brief description of your project
-- An overview on how to contribute to the repository with a link to your contribution guidelines.
+- An overview on how to contribute to the repository with a link to your contribution guidelines
 - Depending on your licence, boilerplate text for the applicable licence.
-For more information, see [License your GitHub repository](/license-your-github-repository/).
+For more information, see [License your GitHub repository](/license-your-github-repository/)
-- A link to your code of conduct file.
+- A link to your code of conduct file

 ## Code of conduct<a name="code-of-conduct"></a>
 Write a clear code of conduct to ensure contributors to your project foster an open and welcoming environment.

-Two good starting points to create a code of conduct for your project are the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/) and GitHub's guidelines on [Healthy contributions](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions).
+Two good starting points to create a code of conduct for your project are the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct/) and GitHub's guidelines on [healthy contributions](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions).

 ## Contribution guidelines<a name="contribution"></a>
 Write concise and clear contribution guidelines.
 Let potential contributors know how you prefer they work on projects and give them the correct information to do so.